Omentir

 Once you have identified a high-intent prospect, your outreach copy must reference the signal immediately.
 A message that starts with a generic pitch and wraps up with "I saw you are hiring" is obvious automation.
 The signal must be the actual hook of the message.

-Let's look at three template examples that use intent signals as hooks:
+Three template examples that use intent signals as hooks:

 "Hi [Name], saw your department is expanding and currently listing openings for [Role].
 Most teams face a drop in output when onboarding new reps.
 We put together a short checklist showing how to keep scoring rules clean during team growth.
 Happy to drop the link if you'd like?"